omarotxoa/nft-preview-card-component/README.md

 ### Process
 -  Having recently read about CUBE CSS and other such design systems and philosophies, I wanted to implement some of what I have learned.
 In particular, I wanted to use CSS Custom Properties and stay away from adding needless classes and media queries - keeping with the natural responsiveness of the browser and using elements to style as much as possible.
 - I chose to ignore the pixel specific breakpoints provided by Front End Mentors style guide, opting to use the natural responsiveness of the browser instead of media queries.
-- I threw in @keyframes animation just for the fun
+- I threw in @keyframes animations and hover transitions for the fun of it

 ### Built with